Localization Under Consistent Assumptions Over Dynamics: Preliminaries

 \subsection{Semantic segmentation}

-To estimate the dynamic class $d_z$ of an object, learning its semantic class is necessary.
+To estimate the dynamic class $d_z$ of a measurement, learning its semantic class is necessary.
 Let $\mathcal{L}$ be the set of all semantic labels.
-Let $\mathcal{L_D}$, $\mathcal{L_E}$ and $\mathcal{L_S}$ be the sets of all dynamic, semi-static and static labels, respectively, such that the sets form a partition of $\mathcal{L}$.
+Let $\mathcal{L_D}$, $\mathcal{L_E}$ and $\mathcal{L_S}$ be the sets of all dynamic, semi-static, and static labels, respectively, such that the sets form a partition of $\mathcal{L}$.